yanivnizan/knowledge-base/src/documents/docs/platforms/cocos2dx/Profile_MainClasses.html.md

 <br>
 ###**VirtualItemReward**

-A specific type of `Reward` that you can use to give your users some amount of a virtual item. **For example:** Give users a reward of 100 coins (virtual currency).
+A specific type of `Reward` that you can use to give your users some amount of a virtual item. **For example:** Give users 100 coins (virtual currency) for liking your page.

 ``` cpp
 CCReward *coinReward = CCVirtualItemReward::create(